imgd-4000-2021/syllabus_and_notes/README.md

 Students will work in teams in combination with members of IMGD 4500 (Aristic Game Development II) to create an interactive experience in Unreal; this project will account for the bulk of your grade.
 There will also be two separate assignments using Unreal that will be completed indvidually; these are designed to ensure that every member of the class has fundamental competency using the Unreal Engine.

 ### Assignments (30% Total)
-For the additional assignments in this class, you must complete one of the two programming assignments (Agent-based simulation or Pathfinding / A*) and then one other choice from the followinig list:
+For the additional assignments in this class, you must complete one of the two programming assignments (Agent-based simulation or Pathfinding / A*) and then one other choice from the following list:

 Assignment 1: Agent-based simulation - 15%
 Assignment 2: Pathfinding - 15%
-Final Project Portfolio - 15%
-In-class tutorial - 15%
+In-class tutorial on a development concept in Unreal - 15%

-If you'd like to focus on C++ in Unreal, completing both programming assignments is great!
+If you'd really like to focus on C++ in Unreal, completing both programming assignments is great!

-### Final Group Project (55% Total)
+### Final Group Project (65% Total)
 Initial Design Document - 5%
-Website for project - 5%
+Website for project - 15%
 Midterm Code Review - 5%
 Alpha Presentation - 20%
-Beta Presentation - 20%
+Beta Presentation - 25%

-You will note that this adds up to 85%.
-Due to changes in the syllabus and the current crisis, your grade will start with a "free" 15%.

 ## Final Project
-The final project will be an interactive experience created using Unreal, primarily coded in C++ (although some Blueprints will also be used).
-Students will work in teams of four developers + two artists on this project, and, generally speaking, the final grade for the project will be shared by all team members.
+The final project will be an interactive experience created using Unreal, coded in a mix of C++ and Blueprints.
+Students will work in teams of three developers + two artists on this project, and, generally speaking, the final grade for the project will be shared by all team members.
+There are numerous milestones for this final project (see above) and each milestone will be accompanied by a document detailing what is expected and what the rubric for grading it will be.

-There are numerous milestones for this final project (see above) and each milestone will be accompanied by a document detailing what is expected and what tthe rubric for grading it will be.
-One important milestone to mention upfront is the "Final Portofolio Submission", which is worth 15% of your grade.
-Although part of your final project, this is an *individual grade*, where you will document the work you did on the project and articulate your design decisions and development challenges.
-Thus, *documenting your process is a crucial component of your grade*.
-The goal is to leave the class not only with a portfolio piece, but with clear documentation outlining your role in the piece so that potential employers can critically evaluate your work.

-Documentation should consist of:
-- Architectural diagrams describing key system components you implemented
-- Well-commented code that clearly explains complex behaviors you implemented
-- Gameplay videos that specfically address your contributions
-- Commit histories / summmaries that show your contributions

 ## Academic Integrity